botpress/studio/packages/inspector-kit/README.md

 export interface ISiProps {
-  eventState?: any // variables to pull eval info from, must be IO.IncomingEvent value?: string type?: SI_TYPES // Type of inspector-kit, see above autoFocus?: boolean // If true inspector-kit will autofocus on initial load placeholder?: string // Placeholder value noGlobsEvalMsg?: string // Message to show if there is no live info (defaults to not showing a message) onChange?: (newValue: string) => any // runs everytime the input changes
+  eventState?: any // variables to pull eval info from, must be IO.IncomingEvent value?: string type?: SI_TYPES // Type of SuperInput, see above autoFocus?: boolean // If true SuperInput will autofocus on initial load placeholder?: string // Placeholder value noGlobsEvalMsg?: string // Message to show if there is no live info (defaults to not showing a message) onChange?: (newValue: string) => any // runs everytime the input changes